sapphiredev/sapphire-template/README.md

 ## API Documentation

-For the full API documentation please refer to [the TypeDoc generated documentation](https://sapphire-project.github.io/template)
+For the full API documentation please refer to the TypeDoc generated [documentation](https://sapphire-project.github.io/template).

 ## Buy us some doughnuts

-Sapphire Project is open source and always will be, even if we don't get donations.
-That said, we know there are amazing people who may still want to donate just to show their appreciation.
-Thanks you very much in advance!
+Sapphire Project is and always will be open source, even if we don't get donations.
+That being said, we know there are amazing people who may still want to donate just to show their appreciation.
+Thank you very much in advance!

 We accept donations through Open Collective, Ko-fi, Paypal, Patreon and GitHub Sponsorships.
 You can use the buttons below to donate through your method of choice.